Mental Health Outpatient Services

 Guided by respect for the central role played by, and expertise regarding their mentally ill relative, this group provides support for patient’s families.
 Participants will be taught strategies for coping with caregiver fatigue and distress.
 They will also receive information about relevant mental health diagnoses and community-based support services.
 This group also provides an opportunity for families to connect with each other through their shared experiences of supporting relatives with mental health issues.
 This group is ongoing and will meet from 6:30pm-7:30pm however the day of the week has not been determined yet, please contact 519-637-0511 for an update.

 This group addresses a different topic relevant to mental health in each session.
 Session topics include but are not limited to: managing stress, sleep hygiene, self-esteem, building and maintaining healthy relationships, anger management, assertiveness and mindfulness.
 This group runs for approximately 15 weeks and is held on Mondays, Wednesday and Fridays from 1:30pm-2:30pm.

 All groups are held in Outpatient Mental Health Care and referrals can be made by your health care provider.

-Effective February 8, 2018 all outpatient registration and appointments will be at STEGH on the Third Floor – North Building.
+Outpatient registration and appointments are located at STEGH on the Third Floor – North Building.